gibrankhantareen/Cryptography-Concept-GibranKhanTareen/README.md

-# simple-encrypt-decrypt-code
+# encrypt-decrypt-code-with-concept-explanation
-In this code, I have explained how can we do the Encryption and Decryption of any message using Python.
+In this code, I have fully explained you the concept that how can we do the Encryption and Decryption of any message/code using Python.
 Made by Gibran Khan Tareen